benmaier/tacoma/README.md

 Check out the [sandbox directory](https://github.com/benmaier/tacoma/tree/master/sandbox]).

-Here is an example for the temporal network-format `tc.edge_changes`.
+Here is an example for the temporal network format `tc.edge_changes`.

 ```python
 import tacoma as tc